 - Turn any existing drill into a rock drill with our products

-- The Prospector Air Hammer and support packages are economical, meaning you’ll see a return on your invest quickly
+- The Prospector Hammer Systems and support packages are economical, meaning you’ll see a return on your invest quickly

 - Cost per foot is lower than traditional methods of rock drilling

-- Using air with oil injection reduces internal wear on a hammer v. using a mud motor that uses recycled fluids which can still have high solids contents.
+- Using air with oil injection reduces internal wear on a hammer (versus using a mud motor that uses recycled fluids that can still have high solids contents)

-- Monthly rental cost of an air compressor is roughly 1/3 of the monthly rental cost of a recycler.
-Plus, the air compressor will be on site less time than a recycler due to completing the job faster.
+- Monthly rental cost of an air compressor is roughly 1/3 of the monthly rental cost of a recycler

-- Air only requires a 2-man crew – Operator and a Locator.
+- Air only requires a 2-man crew: an Operator and a Locator

-- Only items that require monitoring are the oil level & the polymer foam mix.
+- Only items that require monitoring are the oil level and the polymer foam mix

-- Air compressor, drill rig, and service truck does not require a large area for set up.
-This produces a much smaller footprint versus a traditional mud motor.
+- Air compressor, drill rig, and service truck does not require a large area for set up (versus a traditional mud motor)